|

 The Angel hotel on North Street was the main posting inn for mail coaches arriving in Midhurst.
 Here the seaward bound pilgrim fathers stopped, prior to their epic journey to America.

-At the far end of North Street is the largest school, up until January 2009, The Midhurst Grammar School, founded in 1672.
-Although referred to as a Grammar School, it had, for many years, served as a modern comprehensive for the area.
+At the far end of North Street is the largest school, up until January 2009, The Midhurst Grammar School, founded in 1672, and although referred to as a Grammar School, it had, for many years, served as a modern comprehensive for the area.
 HG Wells attended the school, both as a student and tutor living and working in the town which is the backdrop to many of his stories.
-Amid much controversy, the school has now become the Midhurst Rother College and welcomed students on Wednesday 7th January 2009 for the first day of term.
+Amid much controversy the school has now become the Midhurst Rother College and welcomed students on Wednesday 7th January 2009 for the first day of term.
 The college has united the Grammar, Midhurst Intermediate and Herbert Shiner Schools.

 Opposite the Grammar, along a causeway, is the Cowdray ruins.
 Built around 1520 and destroyed by fire in 1793.
 This area recently underwent large scale restoration.